litterbox-sf-fall/todo_lab/README.md

 Instead, use your DOM manipulation skills to add the task to the page.

 Each task that is added to the page should have a done and a delete button.
-The done button strikes through the todo item, the delete button removes it.
+The done button strikes through a todo item, the delete button removes it.